dumlutimuralp/antrea-packet-walks/part_b/README.md

 Basically each flow entry in this flow table checks either the destination IP address or destination MAC address (in some entries both) to make a forwarding decision.

-The current flow' s source and destination MAC and IP address values are still as they are shown back in section 3.5 Phase 2.
-Shown below again.
+The current flow' s source and destination MAC and IP address values are still as they are shown back at the beginning of this section. (with a slight change) Shown below again.

 - Source IP = 10.222.1.47 (backend1 pod IP)
 - Destination IP = 10.222.1.48 (frontend pod IP)
 - Source MAC = f2:32:d8:07:e2:a6 (backend1 Pod MAC)
-- Destination MAC =  4e:99:08:c1:53:be (antrea-gw0 MAC on Worker 1) (destination MAC was be:2c:bf:e4:ec:c5 at the beginning of Section 6 but it got rewritten to the antrea-gw0 MAC on Worker 1 , back in Section 6.4)
+- Destination MAC =  4e:99:08:c1:53:be (antrea-gw0 MAC on Worker 1) (destination MAC was be:2c:bf:e4:ec:c5 at the beginning of this section but it got rewritten to the antrea-gw0 MAC on Worker 1 node, back in Section 6.4)

 Based on the current flow' s source and destination MAC/IP values, the current flow matches the last flow entry in Table 70 (since the prior flow entries match against a different destination MAC).
 The destination IP and MAC is local to Worker 1 node and clearly there is no routing or L3 forwarding needed.
 The action in the last flow entry is "resubmit(,80)" which basically hands over the flow to Table 80.
 Hence next stop is Table 80.